mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 The observation and the pressure are where similarities between Moore and METR end.

 ### METR’s Law for AI Agents?
 No.

-Here is why:

 In contrast with Moore’s Law there is not a set of well-understood engineering challenges with clear paths for improvement that will continue to drive growth in AI agents’ abilities.

+The measurements for the engineering challenges Moore saw were objective.
+METR's attempt to quantify AI Agent ability is subjective.
+If you read the research paper as well as the [HCAST, Human Calibrated Autonomy Software Tasks][hcast] paper that it references you'll see how much subjectivity went into coming up with a way to measure AI agent ability.

+That's a longer way of saying, microchip measurements were straightforward.
+AI agent ability is measuring knowledge work, which is fundamentally subjective.

 #### The Contrast With Moore's Law

-- Observe an early trend
-- Understand the underlying technology

 In generative AI, METR is observing an early trend, similar to Moore.

 But what’s going to continue driving improvements that could enable doubling?

 Who, if anyone, truly understands the underlying technology?
-There is a lot going on underneath the hood of generative AI.
+There is a lot going on underneath the hood of a generative AI model.
 [Anthropic’s research][anthropic-thoughts] about understanding the thoughts of a language model demonstrates both how much is happening and how much we don’t yet understand about this technology.

-I’m not saying there won’t be many more improvements to come in generative AI.
-I am saying that it is premature to call for a Moore’s Law for AI Agents without understanding where those improvements might come from.

 ### An AI roadmap or Premature Extrapolation